RequestNetwork/docs.request.network/request-network-api/crosschain-payments.md

 * Transaction fees
 * Processing speed

-Routes that offer the best combination of lower fees and faster processing times are ranked higher in the results.
+Routes that offer a _balanced_ combination of lower fees and faster processing times are ranked higher in the results.

 #### Samechain routes